-If a Tenant Gets a Roommate, Can the Landlord Legally Pursue Rent From the Roommate?
+If a Tenant Gets a Roommate, Does the Roommate Become Obligated to the Landlord Just the Same As the Tenant?

 When a Landlord and Tenant Enter Into a Rental Agreement the Agreement Contains Contractual Obligations Between the Landlord and Tenant.
 If the Tenant Brings In a Third Person As a Roommate, Legally, the Third Person Becomes An Occupant Rather Than a Tenant.
 As An Occupant the Third Person Is Without Any Contractual Obligations Owed to the Landlord.